 - Texting increases a driver's risk of a safety-critical driving incident by 23 times.

-- Texting for five seconds while driving at 55 miles per hour is tantamount to driving blind for the entire length of a football field.
+- Texting for five seconds while driving at 55 miles per hour is the same as driving blind for the entire length of a football field.

-All told, the FMCSA finds that texting is among the most dangerous distractions in the distraction arsenal—exactly because it engages the trucker’s hands, eyes, and thoughts, which truck drivers should all train on maneuvering safely over the road ahead.
+All told, the FMCSA finds that texting is among the most dangerous forms of driver distraction because it engages the trucker's hands, eyes, and thoughts--all of which truck drivers should all train on maneuvering safely over the road ahead.
 In fact, the law prohibits commercial motor vehicle operators from texting while driving.

-Unhealthy lifestyles – Truckers often live solitary and sedentary lives that aren’t conducive to healthy lifestyles.
-Truckers—and many other kinds of commercial drivers—spend long hours on the road with tight scheduling constraints and attendant stress, few healthy food choices, little opportunity for exercise, and plenty of boredom.
-Furthermore, these combined conditions can lead commercial drivers to develop problems with alcohol and drugs, which exacerbate crash risks.
-All told, the unhealthy lifestyle inherent to trucking can contribute to increased accident rates.
+Unhealthy lifestyles - Truckers often live solitary and sedentary lives that aren't conducive to healthy lifestyles.
+Truckers—and many other kinds of commercial drivers—spend long hours on the road with tight scheduling constraints and the resulting stress, as well as few healthy food choices, little opportunity for exercise, and plenty of boredom.
+Furthermore, these conditions combined can lead commercial drivers to develop problems with alcohol and drugs, which exacerbate crash risks.
+The unhealthy lifestyle inherent to trucking can contribute to increased accident rates.